abbbi/vagrant-libvirt-dns/README.md

 =========

 There are various ways to manage your vagrant machines hostnames and IP addresses.
-Most of them require you to install additional vagrant plugins, some of them are landrush,hostmanager and various others. some of them work, some not.
+Most of them require you to install additional vagrant plugins ( landrush, hostmanager, vagrant-dns)

 One of them is vagrant-landrush, which works nicely but has problems in multi user environments (spinning up an DNS Service for each vagrant vm)